nsys-code/nsys-demo/nsys-demo-bundle/src/main/resources/README.txt

 About
 ----------------------

-This is an example of software application based on customized distribution of the Nsys Platform.
+The Nsys Demo is an example of software application based on customized distribution of the Nsys Platform.
+It is a model implementation of the add-ons for Nsys Daemon and Nsys Portal.

+Please see more details at http://doc.nsys.org/display/NSYS/Nsys+Demo

 Quick Installation